-The Contextual Education Internship experience involves approximately ten to twelve hours per week in a congregational, faith-based, or secular setting over a full academic year (at least 400 hours).
+The contextual education internship component of United's MDiv degree programs and selected MAL concentrations consists of a 400-hour supervised ministry experience in a congregational, faith-based, or secular setting.
 Students will not be placed in their home congregation or in the congregation in which they have current membership except in extraordinary situations.